hannahchan/QuickStarts/Notes/Secure Shell (SSH).md

 You could then use the command `ssh example` to connect to your remote server with all the settings you specified in the configuration file.
 The SSH config file is often used to help people remember all the settings they used for their various SSH connections.

+## Proxy Jumping

+Sometimes the remote server you want to log into is behind one or more proxy hosts.
+You can use the `-J` option to specify all the proxy hosts that you need to pass through separated by a comma.

+    ssh -J proxy1,proxy2,... destination

 ## References

 1. SSH Protocol